paser-group/continuous-secsoft/software-quality-assurance/workshops/workshop3.md

 ### Assignment 3 (Post Lab Experience)
 - Run the tool for all Kubernetes manifests zipped in `workshop3.zip`
+  - First, copy the zip file to the container with `docker cp`
-  - First extract the zip file
+  - Second, extract the zip file with [unzip](https://linuxize.com/post/how-to-unzip-files-in-linux/)
-  - Second change `main.py` so that the extracted folder gets scanned with `SLI-KUBE`.
+  - Third, change `main.py` so that the extracted folder gets scanned with `SLI-KUBE`.
-  - Third run `python3 main.py` or `python main.py`
+  - Fourth, run `python3 main.py` or `python main.py`
 - Report the three most frequent security misocnfigurations as determined by SLI-KUBE.
 Your report should inlcude a 2 sentence description.
 Use `Section-2.3` from `workshop3-paper.pdf`. of three security misocnfigurations
 - Upload your report on `Assignment-3` @ CANVAS